fistons/Tweet2Rss/README.md

 ### What is this?

 It is a web application written in python use to transform tweet in RSS feed.
 Well, right now it is more a __concept__, but one day...
-All you have to do is install the web application on your server and subscribe with your RSS client to something like that *http://tweet2rss.exemple.org/kevadamsss* if you want to conptemplate french mediocrity or to something more relevant if you prefer.
+All you have to do is install the web application on your server and subscribe with your RSS client to something like that *http://tweet2rss.exemple.org/kevadamsss* if you want to contemplate french mediocrity or to something more relevant if you prefer.

 ### Do I need a Twitter account or some API key shit or something?